samuelcmace/nodejs-store/README.md

 ```

 After doing this, you have two choices for the database: you can either choose to manually host them yourself on bare
-metal, or utilize Docker Compose for the database portion (while hosting the web application on bare metal).
-If you so
+metal, or use Docker Compose for the database portion (while hosting the web application on bare metal).
-choose to host the MongoDB instances on bare metal,
+If you choose to host the MongoDB instances on bare metal,
-the [official MongoDB documentation](https://www.mongodb.com/docs/manual/installation/) should be of great assistance.
+the [official MongoDB documentation](https://www.mongodb.com/docs/manual/installation/) should be of great
-~~However, if you decide to run the database portion inside Docker Compose, you can feel free to comment-out the web
+assistance.
+However, if you decide to run the database portion inside Docker Compose, you can feel free to comment-out
-application portion (marked as `web_application`) inside the yaml file.~~ NOTE: Although this should, in theory, work,
+the web application portion (marked as `web_application`) inside the yaml file and run the Docker Compose stack as
-it does not work at the present moment, unfortunately.
-Unfortunately, there are limitations surrounding how MongoDB
-replication sets are configured to listen that make this quite difficult to configure in a flexible manner.
-For this
-reason, it is recommended to use Docker Compose _or_ bare metal for the _entire application stack_ at the current moment.
+mentioned above.

-Once you have the database running properly, you can use `npm start` to run the application using the `nodemon` on the
+Then, to run the application using `nodemon`, execute the following in the terminal:
-command line like so:

 ```shell
 npm start